-For the foodie in your life.
-Provide people with the opportunity to access good food and potentially create a small business.
-It may be seeds for a vegie garden, fruit trees, beekeeping, fish farming or livestock such as cows, goats, pigs or sheep - with training to develop a sustainable business.
+Put good food on the table.
+This gift provides people with the chance to access seeds for a vegie garden, fruit trees, bee-keeping, sheep farming or livestock such as cows, goats, pigs or sheep - with training to develop a sustainable business.